kanisterio/kanister/design/phase-level-progress-tracking.md

 +}
 ```

-Once we have information about Progress of current function, the Phase ProgressPercent and Action ProgressPercent in the ActionSet status can be updated by computing the average.
+- Use the progress of the current function to compute the average values and
+  update the `Phase.ProgressPercent` and `Action.ProgressPercent` in the
+  ActionSet `status`.